paylogic/developer.paylogic.com/content/articles/settei.rst

 For this reason, we initially decided to create separate files to store configuration settings, which could also change depending on the environment.
-However, we end up with many of these files, which at some point became unmaintainable.
+However, we end up with many of these files, which at some point became cumbersome to maintain.
 Furthermore, other developers started importing settings from these files and others used the standard way of Django.
-This can easily result inconsistencies and conflicts, as the same setting can be imported from different places.
+The result of this is inconsistencies and conflicts, as the same setting can be imported from different places.

 Requirements
 ============

-Based on our motivation, we came up with a few requirements that we would like a settings configuration system to fulfil.
+Based on this motivation, we came up with a number of requirements for a settings configuration system.

 * Introducing a new environment should be easy and without too much hassle.
 * We should have the possibility to inherit/extend settings from other environments.